 If you’re facing medical debt, you’re not alone.
-According to a recent study by the Kaiser Family Foundation, the cost of family medical coverage in 2019 was $20,576—enough to put people who don’t have adequate healthcare insurance into medical debt.
-But even if you have good healthcare insurance, getting into medical debt could almost be unavoidable if you or a family member requires ongoing treatment for a medical condition or injuries from an accident.
+The cost of family medical coverage in 2019 was $20,576, according to a 2019 study by the Kaiser Family Foundation.
+That’s enough to put people without adequate health insurance into medical debt.
+But even if you have good healthcare insurance, getting into medical debt could be unavoidable if you or a family member requires ongoing treatment for a medical condition or injuries.

 Medical payment plans allow you to pay off your medical bills over time through fixed, monthly payments.
 They may be a good option if you don’t have the cash up front to pay for your bills or feel more comfortable paying for them in monthly installments.
 Fortunately, doctors, dentists, and many other medical providers often offer payment plans to their patients.

-If you believe this is a good route for you, make sure you find out whether there will be any interest charges and/or fees.
-You may be able to qualify for a zero-interest payment plan and avoid paying interest.
+If you believe this medical debt relief option is good for you, make sure you find out whether there will be any interest charges and/or fees.
+You may be able to qualify for a zero-interest payment plan and avoid paying interest altogether.

 Medical bill advocates are essentially medical billing experts who can negotiate medical bills on your behalf.
 Since they are well-versed in reading healthcare bills and are familiar with the typical costs for various procedures, they can catch errors or overcharges and may be able to reduce the amount of medical debt you owe.